 |> 370||Contact languages coordinator April Howard: firstname.lastname@example.org|

-You did not fully complete and/or submit your placement exam, or you did not take the appropriate exam.
-You can log-in to the exam again, fill in the top part as you did when you first took the exam, and then press the resume button.
+You may not have fully completed and/or submitted your placement exam.
+You can log in to the exam again, fill in the top part as you did when you first took the exam, and then press the resume button.
 (This process also works if the exam is interrupted, as long as at least one question was answered).
 Then finish the exam and/or submit it, and register for a course at the correct level.